 This point was echoed by each of the brothers at some time during the three days spent in Eastern Colorado.
 It’s fun to see them out in the greenhouse or the fields, as each brother touches the soil, examines the clones, goofs around with each other and the rest of the Charlotte’s Web team.
 But beneath their playfulness is an ever-present watchful eye over each step of the process.

 The brothers often speak about what it was like when the first CNN episode aired.
 They joke about the hard times but get serious when talking about the gravity of their challenges starting Charlotte’s Web.
 “Scaling this business felt impossible at times.
 We couldn’t get basic business services.
 A building.
 Land.
 Credit cards.
 We had a list of people waiting, but we couldn’t do anything.
 It was one of the worst positions in our lives.”

 Josh continued to explain their first season trying to scale the growth.
 “We couldn’t afford labor to plant.
 The seven of us couldn’t plant enough hemp for what we knew was needed.
 So the moms and dads on the waiting list came out here and helped us plant.
 A bunch of filthy brothers, a hundred degrees and they were here [in the fields] planting clones.”

 When asked about the hardest year they’ve experience Jordan talked about 2014.
 “We had no financing.
 No equipment.
 No crew.
 We were hand planting.
 I put myself in a wheelchair that year.
 All the bending over, the weed control by hand.
 Living in our greenhouse.
 Sleeping in the fields.
 It was eat, sleep, and work.”
-Oldest brother Joel chimed in that Jared also threw his back out that season.
+Brother #2 and the company’s first CEO, Joel, chimed in that Jared also threw his back out that season.